aimms/how-to/Articles/585/585-development-architecture.rst

 #.  **Retrieve:** Retrieve results.

-The server process that is initiated, monitored, and retrieved is called a task in AIMMS PRO REST API terminology.
+The server process that is initiated, monitored, and retrieved is called a task in AIMMS Rest API terminology.

 The URL Prefix